ibm-cloud-docs/codeengine/cmd_defs.md

 ## Subscription commands
 {: #cli-subscription}

 In distributed environments, oftentimes, you want your applications to react to messages (events) that are generated from other components, usually called event producers.
-With {{site.data.keyword.codeengineshort}}, your applications can subscribe to event producers so that events that are of interest can be delivered as HTTP requests to those applications.
+With {{site.data.keyword.codeengineshort}}, your applications can subscribe to event producers so that events that are of interest can be delivered as POST requests to those applications.
 {: shortdesc}

 {{site.data.keyword.codeengineshort}} supports two types of event producers.
 First, is a ping (cron) event producer that generates an event at regular intervals.
 This type of event producer is often used when an action needs to be taken at well-defined intervals or specific times.
 Secondly, is an {{site.data.keyword.cos_full_notm}} event producer.
 This type of event producer generates events as changes are made to the objects in your object storage buckets.
 For example, as objects are added to a bucket, an application can receive an event and then perform some action based on that change, perhaps consuming that new object.